redhat-sap/sap-workshops/sap-integration/README.md

 And an OpenShift 4.x cluster with the following components deployed:

 - **OpenShift Container Storage**: used for multi-purpose container storage backend.
-- **Fuse Online**: used to demonstrate out of the box easy to implement integration capabilities with SAP S/4HANA and multi purpose integrations.
+- **Fuse Online**: used to demonstrate out of the box easy to implement integration capabilities with SAP S/4HANA and multi-purpose integrations.
-- **3scale**: used to demonstrate API managament capabilities for both SAP API Business Hub APIs and custom APIs deployed as microservices in OpenShift.
+- **3scale**: used to demonstrate API management capabilities for both SAP API Business Hub APIs and custom APIs deployed as microservices in OpenShift.
 - **Backend Microservice**: used to demonstrate the integration with SAP S/4HANA using Red Hat Fuse.
 - **Frontend Microservice**: used to present the data coming from SAP S/4HANA and SAP HANA to the user.